Mr-Smithy-x/Personal-Projects/README.md

 # Personal-Projects
 This repository is actually just a showcase for all the personal android projects i released that is not in the google playstore.

-Android Chat Client for NextGenUpdate's shoutbox.
+Latest: Android Chat Client for NextGenUpdate's shoutbox

 Screenshot: http://i.imgur.com/pbRljDD.png